cyotek/Cyotek.Collections.Generic.CircularBuffer/README.md

 ## Requirements

 .NET Framework 2.0 or later.

-Pre-built binaries are available for 4.0 and above via a [NuGet package][3].
+Pre-built binaries are available via a signed [NuGet package][3] containing the following targets.

+* .NET 3.5
+* .NET 4.0
+* .NET 4.5.2
+* .NET 4.6.2
+* .NET 4.7.2
+* .NET 4.8
+* .NET Standard 2.0
+* .NET Standard 2.1
+* .NET Core 2.1
+* .NET Core 2.2
+* .NET Core 3.1

+Is there a target not on this list you'd like to see?
+Raise an [issue][9], or even better, a [pull request][10].

 ## Acknowledgements